Wisconsin driver’s ed grant OPEN — apply NOW!

 Step 6: Know what to expect during the driving skills test

-The Wisconsin road test is a behind‑the‑wheel driving skills exam with a DMV examiner in the car.
-The examiner will direct your teen through typical driving situations to evaluate safe driving habits and rule knowledge.
+The Wisconsin road test is a behind-the-wheel driving skills exam with a DMV examiner in the car.
+The examiner directs your teen through normal driving situations and evaluates safe habits, control, observation, and rule compliance.

-• Your teen will take the test in an approved vehicle — either your family vehicle or an Easy Method road test car.
+• Your teen may take the test in an approved vehicle, such as a family vehicle or an Easy Method road test car.

 • Your teen should bring their instruction permit and any documents listed in the DMV appointment instructions.

-Reviewing the Wisconsin Motorists’ Handbook and practicing road‑test style routes with an adult can help reduce nerves on test day.
+Reviewing the Wisconsin Motorists’ Handbook and practicing road-test-style routes with an adult can help reduce nerves and improve consistency before the exam.

 Practice like the real test

-Before the official road test, drive a few practice routes that mimic DMV locations: turns at intersections, lane changes, speed control, and parking in real traffic.
+Before the official road test, drive a few practice routes that mimic DMV areas: intersections, lane changes, speed control, parking, and driving in regular traffic.

 After the test